as4c/E-Commerce/README.md

 Before running the app, make sure to configure the following settings:

-- Braintree API: Set up your Braintree API credentials in the appropriate Django settings file.
+- Razorpay : Set up your Razorpay api credentials in the appropriate Django settings file.
 - Database Configuration: Update the database settings in the `settings.py` file.

 ## Contributing